JoseFreak95/CAR-MPI/README.md

 # CAR-MPI
-This repository store some examples of programing wiht MPI in C
+This repository store some examples of programing with MPI in C